ThiagoHMattos/BotCityteste1/README.md

 # BotCityteste1
-# Using botcity FrameWork template to create a simple bot that sends 2 messages on the discord app
+# Using BotCity FrameWork template to create a simple bot that sends 2 messages on the discord app

+I've used two IDEs in this repository, that was PyCharm and BotStudio.